University of San Francisco (Art History)

 My background in creative writing and arts communications has taught me that language is a muscle which can grow stronger with work.
 Many people have been taught that writing and speaking are gifts which you either have or haven't got.
 This makes people despair when they don't achieve the kind of language fluidity they want.
 I strongly believe that EVERYONE can learn to write and speak articulately.

-BACK TO SCHOOL SPECIAL!
-College students get first hour half-off!
+MAY SPECIAL!
+College and K-12 students get HALF-OFF the first hour of study for the month of May only!
 Do you struggle with writing?
 Would you like to improve your spoken English?
 Could you use a hand with college application essays?

 Elizabeth is easy to reach, very knowledgeable about writing, on time, clear and very patient.
 She is the best tutor that I have met.
 I was so fortunate to meet and find her.